gluon-lang/gluon/TUTORIAL.md

 ## Importing modules

 As is often the case it is convenient to separate code into multiple files which can later be imported and used from multiple other files.
-To do this we can use the import macro which takes a single string literal as argument and loads that file at compile time before the module importing it gets compiled.
+To do this we can use the `import` macro which takes a single string literal as argument and loads and compiles that file at compile time before the importing module is compiled.

 So say that we need the `assert` function from the `test` module which can be found at `std/test.hs`.
 Then we might write something like this.